mateuszdevapo/ibus-best-commerce/README.md

 ***BestCommerce task for Azer Bank***

 Project contains 2 microservices:
 - sign up module allows to create a merchant profile.
-It saves object to database and puts notification on activeMq queue (activeMq).
+It saves object to database and puts notification on activeMq queue.
 - sign in module allows user to log in based on sign up module credentials.
-User gets token after correct logging*
+User gets token after correct logging

 -------------------------------------------------------------------------
 **Run project**

-*To run project type `docker-compose build && docker-compose up` in parent folder*.
+*To run project type `docker-compose build && docker-compose up` in parent folder.

 -------------------------------------------------------------------------